p5a0u9l/gps_db/README.md

 # GPS DATA CLIENT and SERVER

-GPS Data client and Server implemented in node.js with Raspberry Pi GPS Data Logger Use-Case
+GPS Data client and Server implemented in node.js with Raspberry Pi GPS Data Logger Use Case

 # Installation